CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 - **Data inventory and analysis:** Conduct a comprehensive inventory of your data and analyze its content to identify patterns and commonalities.
 This step will help in defining appropriate classification categories and labels.

-- **Data cleansing and normalization:** Cleanse and normalize your data by removing duplicates, standardizing formats, removing old or legacy versions and ensuring consistency.
+- **Data cleansing and normalization:** Cleanse and normalize your data by removing duplicates, standardizing formats, removing old or legacy versions, and ensuring consistency.
 This process will improve classification accuracy and optimize Copilot's performance by enabling it to surface accurate data.

-- **Engage stakeholders:** Involve key stakeholders, such as legal, compliance and IT teams, in the data preparation process.
+- **Engage stakeholders:** Involve key stakeholders, such as legal, compliance, and IT teams, in the data preparation process.
 Their input will ensure the classification process aligns with regulatory requirements and organizational policies.

 - **Training and awareness:** Provide training and awareness sessions to users and administrators about the importance of data classification and how to effectively use Copilot.
 This approach will facilitate a smooth transition and increase user adoption.
 In addition, utilize organizational change management strategies to champion the process and educate the workforce on how data classification and sanitization can expedite Copilot’s ingestion of the data.